The Best Canned Refried Beans Hack.

-- Add beans, and combine thoroughly so they begin to melt with the onion and garlic.
+- Add beans, and mix thoroughly with the onion and garlic.
 Stir until smooth, then add the cayenne and cumin.
 Stir to mix.

 - Stir in the sour cream and hot sauce (optional) until fully combined.

 - Top with any combination of tomatoes, green onion, jalapeños, cheese, etc.

 - Serve hot!